Celebrating Hellboy’s twentieth anniversary, Hellboy: The First 20 Years brings a wide selection of images in a handsome oversized hardcover.

 - FC, 136 pages; HC, 12 3/16” x 8”

 - ISBN-13: 978-1-61655-353-1

 This is an art book, with no analysis or accompanying text providing a look at Hellboy over these past twenty years.
 There is an introduction by Peter de Sève and a foreword by Mike Mignola, and then 125 pages of art with no label, followed by an index of images.

-We’re treated to a four page original art story from The Goon, and several comparisons of penciled or inked art and the finished coloured work following.
+We’re treated to a four-page original art story from The Goon, and several comparisons of pencilled or inked art and the finished coloured work following.
 I would have preferred more original art, but it is nice to see this multitude of covers without the logos or credits covering anything up.